digital-wolf-farm/html-css-style-guide/style/styleguide.md

     * Empty files are not allowed - rule: `"no-empty-source": true`

         > Why?
         > Empty files should be removed from repo to be not misleading for future development and don't litter project.
 This rule doesn't apply to starter packs.

     * First line of stylesheet cannot be empty - rule: `"no-empty-first-line": true`
     * Empty new line must be added at the end of file - rule: `"no-missing-end-of-source-newline": true`
     * Only one adjacent empty line is allowed - rule: `"max-empty-lines": 1`
     * Indentation equals to 4 spaces - rule: `"indentation": 4`

         > Why?
-    > Stylesheet should concise but visually divided into parts vertically and horizontally
+        > Stylesheet should concise but visually divided into parts vertically and horizontally.

     * Max line lenght equals to 80 signs - rule: `"max-line-length": 80`
     * No whitespace at the end of line is allowed - rule: `"no-eol-whitespace": true`

         > Why?
-    > Shorter line length allows to open two stylesheets side by side on screen without scroll or moving some part of code into the next line
+        > Shorter line length allows to open two stylesheets side by side on screen without scroll or moving some part of code into the next line.

 2. Stylesheet settings

     * Linebreaks are expected to be LF (\n) - rule: `"linebreaks": "unix"`
     * Unicode Byte Order Mark is not allowed in stylesheet - rule: `"unicode-bom": "never"`

         > Why?
         > **TODO**

 3. **Move to declaration rule part** Only required semicolons are allowed - rule: `"no-extra-semicolons": true`